milchundzucker/docker-php/README.md

 1. This image was build with **xdebug** but turned it off by default to speed up composer.
 If you need xdebug (i.e. code coverage with phpunit).
-You have to call `xdebug on` (and `xdebug off` to deactivate it again) before you run somehting which relies on xdebug.
+You have to call `xdebug on` (and `xdebug off` to deactivate it again) before you run something which relies on xdebug.
 2. This image was also build with the **uopz** PHP extension, which is also turned off by default.
 If you need uopz (i.e. swizzling code to ease up testing PHP functions such as `header()`), you have to call `uopz on` (and `uopz off` to deactivate it again before you can run something which relies on uopz.